frankadrian/homepage/content/post/it-is-almost-2019-and-we-still-use-tables-in-html-emails.md

 So this is the current state:

 We can do one column email layouts without using any tables.
-That seems slower progress than ...
+And its all because Microsoft Outlook uses Word to render html mails..